Federal Open Market Committee, Its Members, and What It Does

 Although the FOMC sets a target for the fed funds rate, banks actually set the rate itself.
 The Fed pressures banks to conform to its target with its open market operations.
 The Fed purchases securities, usually Treasury notes, from member banks.
-When the Fed want the rate to fall, it buys securities from banks.
-In return, it adds to their reserves, giving the bank more Fed funds than it wants.
+When the Fed wants the rate to fall, it buys securities from banks.
+In return, it adds to their reserves, giving the bank more fed funds than it wants.
 Banks will lower the fed funds rate to lend out this extra reserve.
 Conversely, when the Fed wants rates to rise, it replaces the bank's reserves with securities.

 This reduces the amount available to lend, forcing the banks to increase rates.

-To fight 2008 financial crisis, the FOMC greatly expanded its use of open market operations.
+To fight the 2008 financial crisis, the FOMC greatly expanded its use of open market operations.
 That's called quantitative easing.
 The Fed purchased massive amounts of Treasury notes and mortgage-backed securities to achieve its goals.